felipegb94/RapidPT/README.md

 2. **Sometimes Used:** `SnPMdefs.RapidPT = 1`.
 Used when `nPerm >= 10000`.
 3. **Never Used:** `SnPMdefs.RapidPT = 0`.

-This flag can be set in `snpm_defaults.m` on line 61.
+This flag should be set in `snpm_defaults.m` on line 61.
 It is by default set to 0.

 <a name="snpmusage">
 ### SnPM Usage